Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism

 \section{Abstract}

-Incommensurability plays a critical role not only in the strongly correlated systems such as frustrated quantum magnets.
-Meanwhile, the origin of such exotic order can be theoretically understood in the framework of quantum domain wall excitations.
-Here, we study the extended anisotropic transverse Ising model in the triangular lattice.
-Using the large scale quantum Monte Carlo simulations, we find that spatial anisotropy can stabilize the incommensurate phase out of the commensurate clock phase.
-Both the structure factor and the domain wall density exhibit the linear relationship between incommensurate order wave vector and number of domain walls, which is reminiscent of hole density in under-doped cuprate superconductors.
-Different from an indirect clue of the domain wall's existence, we find direct evidence from the features in the excitation spectrum.
-On the other hand, when introducing the next nearest neighbor interaction, we observed a novel quantum tricritical point related to the incommensurate phase.
-After carefully analyzing the energy of the ground state with different domain wall numbers, we conclude this tricriticality is non-trivial because it is caused by effective long-range inter-domain wall interactions with two competing terms $\frac{B}{r^{\alpha}}-\frac{C}{r^{\gamma}}$.
-At last, we focus on the clock phase, which is highly related to recently discovered material TmMgGaO$_4$, and find that the so-called ``roton'' mode results from the merging of domain wall mode and vortex-antivortex mode which breaks the local constraint of spin configuration.
+{\bf Incommensurability plays a critical role in many strongly correlated systems.
+In some cases, the origin of such exotic order can be theoretically understood in the framework of 1d line-like topological excitations known as ``quantum strings''.
+Here we study an extended transverse field Ising model on a triangular lattice.
+Using the large scale quantum Monte Carlo simulations, we find that the spatial anisotropy can stabilize an incommensurate phase out of the commensurate clock order.
+Our results for the structure factor and the string density exhibit a linear relationship between incommensurate ordering wave vector and the density of quantum strings, which is reminiscent of hole density in under-doped cuprate superconductors.
+When introducing the next-nearest-neighbor interaction, we observe a quantum tricritical point out of the incommensurate phase.
+After carefully analyzing the ground state energies within different string topological sectors, we conclude that this tricriticality is non-trivially caused by effective long-range inter-string interactions with two competing terms following different decaying behaviors.}